-- 1. In the navigation area, expand Systems Management > Servers. - 2.
-Select the managed system on which you will install the part. - 3.
-In the Tasks area, expand Serviceability > Hardware > MES Tasks > Open MES. - 4.
-Click Add MES Order Number. - 5.
-Enter the number, and click OK. - 6.
-Click the newly created order number, and click Next. - 7.
-In the Tasks area, expand Serviceability > Hardware > MES Tasks. - 8.
-Select Add FRU (field replaceable unit). - 9.
-In the Add/Install/Remove Hardware-Add FRU, Select FRU Type window, select the system or enclosure into which you are installing the feature. - 10.
-From the list, select the type of feature you are installing, and click Next. - 11.
-From the list, select the location code where you will install the feature, and click Add. - 12.
+- 3. In the Tasks area, expand Serviceability > Hardware > MES Tasks > Open MES.

+- 4. Click Add MES Order Number.

+- 5. Enter the number, and click OK.

+- 6. Click the newly created order number, and click Next.
+The details of the order number are displayed. - 7.
+Click Cancel to close the window. - 8.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks. - 9.
+Select Add FRU (field replaceable unit). - 10.
+In the Add/Install/Remove Hardware-Add FRU, Select FRU Type window, select the system or enclosure into which you are installing the feature. - 11.
+Select the type of feature you are installing, and click Next. - 12.
+Select the location code where you will install the feature, and click Add. - 13.
 After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to install the feature.